-is an R package to make it easier different high resolution population datasets for humanitarian and research purposes.
+popcompr is an R package to make it easier different high resolution population datasets for humanitarian and research purposes.
 It is under active development and has not been released, but the code is available through a GPL3 license.
 See the documentation at https://mrajeev08.github.io/popcompr/.

-You can install the development version of popcompr
+You can install the development version of popcompr using the remotes package:

 remotes::install_github("mrajeev08/popcompr")

-for more details.
+Included in the package are two datasets on population estimates in Lesotho (simply choosing Lesotho because its small) downloaded from HDX.
+See ?lso_worlpop_2019 and ?lso_facebook_2019 for more details.
 You have to access them using the system.file arguments so that the functions can correctly work with the raster files stored on the disk.

 This example compares these two datasets at a default resolution of 0.0833 degrees (or approximately 1 km2 at the equator):